 Mexico's capital city is one of the most populated in the world.
 Plan ahead for traffic and group your activities by neighborhood.
 Uber is an excellent, safe and reliable way to get around.
 For walking, Roma and Condesa are some of the loveliest, while Polanco is shopping central.
 San Angel and Coyoacan, outside the city center, are peaceful and pretty residential areas to explore.

 This is a lively metropolis.
-Trips here can be exhausting for some, so balance the sightseeing with long lunches and dinners (people eat on the later side, with 9pm being prime time).
+Trips here can be exhausting for some, so balance the sightseeing with long lunches and dinners (people eat on the later side, with 2pm for lunch and 8:30 for dinner being prime times).
 Or take a break in one of the many picturesque plazas and parks.

 English is widely spoken.

-Roma--Art Nouveau neighborhood (where I usually stay).
-Great area for restaurants, coffee, boutiques and bookstores.
+Roma--Art Nouveau neighborhood.
+Great area for restaurants, coffee, boutiques and bookstores, with plazas scattered throughout.

 Condesa--Bauhaus neighborhood.
-Love walking the Amsterdam loop--prettiest street in the city, stop for a juice or breakfast at Ojo de Agua.
+Love walking the Amsterdam loop--it's the prettiest street in the city, surrounding a great park.
+I usually stay here.

 San Angel--upscale, romantic neighborhood outside city center.
 Combine with Coyoacan for Frida and Diego sites and drinks at San Angel Inn.

-City Center--worth bracing the crowds (briefly) for art and old school stores/sites: Farmacia Paris, Zocalo, Palacio Nacional, Sanborns Casa de los Azulejos.
+City Center--worth bracing the crowds (briefly) for old school stores/sites: Zocalo, Palacio Nacional, Sanborns Casa de los Azulejos, El Cardenal, Farmacia Paris.

 Chapultepec Park--Mexico City's Central Park and museum central.
 Chapultepec Castle boasts city views and houses a history of Mexican art.